 - (a) To make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this Council in the financial year 2018/19 that officer was the Chief Financial Officer - (b) To manage its affairs to secure economic, efficient and effective use of its resources and safeguard its assets. - (c) To approve the Statement of Accounts by 31st July, 2019.
+In this Council in the financial year 2019/20 that officer was the Chief Financial Officer - (b) To manage its affairs to secure economic, efficient and effective use of its resources and safeguard its assets. - (c) To approve the Statement of Accounts..